adfinis/mySAGW/README.md

 ### Configuration

-Document Merge Service is a [12factor app](https://12factor.net/) which means that configuration is stored in environment variables.
+mySAGW is a [12factor app](https://12factor.net/) which means that configuration is stored in environment variables.
 Different environment variable types are explained at [django-environ](https://github.com/joke2k/django-environ#supported-types).

 #### Common